nixon-voxell/bevy_vello_renderer/README.md

 ## How it works?

-Bevy Vello Renderer is basically a custom render pipeline for rendering Vello `SceneFragment`s onto a texture which is then picked up by the Bevy camera.
+Bevy Vello Renderer is basically a custom render pipeline for rendering Vello `Scene`s onto a texture which is then picked up by the Bevy camera.

 ## License